Code-Institute-Submissions/FanFareFilms/readme.md

 It was observed that the github pages version of the website took 10-15 minutes to reflect the development changes after a deployment.

 Aside from that, the final github version matches the development version that is hosted on Repl.it.

+### W3C and Jigsaw validation
+It was identified that several of the dropdown items in book.html required amending in order to pass correctly through the W3C validator.
+Originally a size attribute was added, which did fix the validator issue but prevented the dropdown animation.

+The size elements were then replaced with an empty value on the first dropdown item (the disabled item asking you to make a selection).
+This retained functionality and kept a pass for the validator.

+It was also identified that the Jigsaw validator has serious issues with much of the bootstrap built-in CSS.
+It was instead validated by input, instead of via URL and the remainder of the CSS was rated to pass.